leanprover-community/logic_and_proof/semantics_of_propositional_logic.rst

 .. code-block:: lean

-    variables A B : Prop
+    section
-    variable hB : B
+    variable (A B : Prop) (hB : B)

     example : A → B :=
-    assume hA : A,
+    fun hA : A ↦
-      show B, from hB
+      show B from hB

+    end

 Similarly, if :math:`A` is false, we can prove :math:`A \to B` without any assumptions about :math:`B`: